CHAIRMAN'S STATEMENT

 • An Audit Committee

-• A remuneration committee
+• A Remuneration committee

 The Board has not established a nominations committee responsible for overseeing the recruitment of Board directors and succession planning as they believe the Company is too small to warrant such a requirement.